Fine Artists

 Karen Garre

-An impressionist painter with her own unique style.
-Karen most often builds her paintings by first putting down a bright colored underpainting, then applying arbitrary color as she sees fit for the emotions she wants to portray about the scene.
-Karen lives and works in Livingston, MT, while her work has been shown and collected world wide.
+Impressionist painter with her own unique style, Karen most often builds her paintings by first putting down a bright colored underpainting, then applying arbitrary color as she sees fit for the emotions she wants to portray about the scene.
+Karen lives and works in Livingston, MT.
+Her work has been shown and collected world wide.

 Kari Maxwell